17 min read

 – Loan Origination and Servicing

 Originators and servicers can use geospatial analysis to better value and assess property.
-They can use geospatial intelligence to identify properties that differ from existing data sources, with new fields such as roof condition, pool, solar panel, and number of structures, and more.
-With this augmented information in hand, they can optimize or expedite the property inspection process and automatically understand if there are important changes to property condition that may affect the collateral value.
+They can use geospatial intelligence to identify properties that differ from existing data sources, including insights on roof condition, the presence of accessory structures, and more.
+With this augmented information in hand, they can optimize or expedite the property inspection process and automatically understand if important changes to property condition may affect the collateral value.

-These are just a few examples of how we at CAPE apply geospatial analytics today.
-But there are many other potential use cases for these data-drive technological capabilities.
-Roofing, solar panel installation companies and others can use it to conduct remote inspections for prospecting and quoting.
+These are just a few examples of how CAPE applies geospatial analytics today.
+However, these data-driven technological capabilities have many other potential use cases.
+Roofing, solar panel installation companies, and others can use it to conduct remote inspections for prospecting and quoting.
 So can property and landscape management companies.

 Local governments can conduct property tax assessments far more efficiently.
 Telecoms and other utility companies can identify towers at risk from vegetation overgrowth to manage clearance operations.
-And geospatial analytics’ value to FEMA and other emergency response organizations may be immeasurable in the aftermath of catastrophic events.
+And geospatial analytics’ value to FEMA and other emergency response organizations may be immeasurable after catastrophic events.
 For geospatial analytics, the sky’s the limit.

-To learn more about geospatial analytics and its use cases in industries such as insurance and real estate, visit capeanalytics.com
+To learn more about use cases for geospatial analytics in industries such as insurance and real estate, visit capeanalytics.com